Leominster Canal: Construction

-In 1803, the Proprietors sought the advice of John Hodgkinson, as to how the canal could be completed.
+In 1803, the proprietors sought the advice of John Hodgkinson, as to how the canal could be completed.
 As a railway engineer, Hodgkinson recommended that railways should be built at either end of the existing section of canal, to connect to Kington and Stourport.
-Although another Act of Parliament was obtained, no construction work took place.
+Although another act of Parliament, the Leominster Canal Act 1803 (43 Geo.
+3. c. cxli), was obtained, no construction work took place.
 Nine years later, they again approached Hodgkinson, and this time he suggested that they should abandon the authorised route to Stourport and extend the canal on a new alignment to the River Severn at Worcester.
 Nothing came of this plan, either.

 Operation

 In January 1794 the canal opened from Marlbrook to Woofferton and seven boatloads of coal were transported from the Mamble collieries on the first day.
 Engineering difficulties delayed the opening of Putnall Tunnel (south of Woofferton) until 1796.
 By the end of that year an 18.5 mi stretch of the canal was open between Marlbrook and Leominster and on the first day 14 boatloads of coal arrived in Leominster.
 Coal from the Mamble collieries was brought down the hill on tramways to Southnet wharf, where it was loaded onto barges and transported to Leominster.

-For the next 60 years the canal carried coal to Leominster, enabling the Mamble collieries to prosper.
+For the next 60 years, the canal carried coal to Leominster, enabling the Mamble collieries to prosper.
 However the traffic from Mamble Colliery was not sufficient to run the canal at a profit, so the owners were constantly seeking to extend it eastwards to meet the River Severn, although this never materialised.